 $200-$290 Two hotel nights in Guayaquil and two domestic transfers

-Initial deposit is $700 per person ($1400 for 15 day), $1200 for singles ($2400 for 15 day), and most travelers will call our office and pay the deposit with a credit card.
-Alternatively, you can register online here.
+Initial deposit is $750 per person ($1500 for singles), and most travelers will call our office and pay the deposit with a credit card.

 Final payment is due 70 (100 days for holiday weeks) prior to departure by bank transfer, check or credit card.
 All final payments by credit card may be subject to a surcharge and maximum of $20,000 charge